liamzdenek/go-jsonapi/README.md

 jsonapi
 =======
+developer's note: jsonapi is not complete yet. this readme refers to features that are not complete yet, but will be before this project hits 1.0.
+Volenti non fit iniuria.

 jsonapi is a Golang http framework for producing JSON-based APIs. jsonapi's mission is to provide rails-like simplicity without sacrificing the flexibility, performance, scalability, and concurrency that Go is known for.

 [Fully-functional Blog Example](example/main.go)